Cohomology of rook-Brauer algebras and their subalgebras: Link states and ideals

 \subsection{Sesqui-diagrams and double diagrams}

-In order to prove our results it will be useful to consider the diagrams formed in composition, together with the composition of a diagram with a right link state.
+In order to prove our results it will be useful to consider the diagrams formed in composition, together with the composite of a diagram and a right link state.
 This leads to the notions of \emph{double diagram} and \emph{sesqui-diagram}.

-\begin{defn} For any of the algebras defined in Sections \ref{alg-sec} and \ref{TL-var-sec}, the composition of two diagrams $d_1$ and $d_2$ involved forming a diagram $d_1\ast d_2$ with three columns of vertices, formed by identifying the right-hand column of vertices of $d_1$ with the left-hand column of vertices in $d_2$.
+\begin{defn} For any of the algebras defined in Sections \ref{alg-sec}, the composition of two diagrams $d_1$ and $d_2$ involved forming a diagram $d_1\ast d_2$ with three columns of vertices, formed by identifying the right-hand column of vertices of $d_1$ with the left-hand column of vertices in $d_2$.
 We call such a diagram a \emph{double diagram}.
 Henceforth, when using double diagrams we will label the left-hand column of vertices by $1,\dotsc , n$, the middle column of vertices with $1^{\prime},\dotsc , n^{\prime}$ and the right-hand column of vertices with $\ol{1},\dotsc , \ol{n}$. \end{defn}

 \begin{eg} The diagram